actionml/harness/README.md

     POST /datasets/<dataset-id>/events
         Request Body: JSON for PIO event
         Response Body: na

     POST /engines/<engine-id>/queries
         Request Body: JSON for PIO query
         Response Body: JSON for PIO PredictedResults

-## Commands
+## Commands for Admin

+    PUT /datasets/<dataset-id>
+        Action: returns 404 since writing an entire dataset is not supported

-    POST /datasets/<dataset-id>
+    POST /datasets/
-        Request Body: JSON for PIO dataset description Response Body: JSON describing Dataset created
+        Request Body: JSON for PIO dataset description describing Dataset created, must include in the JSON `"resource-id": "<some-string>" the resource-id is returned.
+If there is no `resource-id` one will be generated and returned
-        Action: sets up an empty dataset with the id specified if `_new` is passed in a dataset-id will be generated and returned to id the dataset.
+        Action: sets up a new empty dataset with the id specified.

     DELETE /datasets/<dataset-id>
-        Action: deletes the dataset including the dataset-id/empty dataset and removes all data POST /engines/<engine-id>
+        Action: deletes the dataset including the dataset-id/empty dataset and removes all data

+    POST /engines/<engine-id>
-        Request Body: JSON for engine configuration engine.json file Response Body: description of engine-instance created
+        Request Body: JSON for engine configuration engine.json file Response Body: description of engine-instance created.
+          Success/failure indicated in the HTTP return code
+        Action: creates or modifies an existing engine

+    DELETE /engines/<engine-id>
+        Action: removes the specified engine but none of the associated resources like dataset but may delete model(s).
+Todo: this last should be avoided but to delete models separately requires a new resource type.

+    POST /commands/list?engines
-    POST /commands/batch-train/engines/<engine-id>
+    POST /commands/list?datasets
-        Request Body: na
+        Request Body: none?
+        Response Body: list and stats for the resources requested
+        Action: gets a list and info, used for discovery of all resources known by the system.
+This command is synchronous so no need to poll for updates

+## Commands for Lambda Admin

+in addition to the commands above, Lambda style learners require not only setup but batch training.
+So some additional commands are needed:

+    POST /commands/batch-train
-        Response Body: returns the command-id to poll via GET for information about command progress
+        Request Body: description of which engine to train and any params Response Body: returns the command-id to poll via GET for information about command progress
-        Action: will launch batch training of an <engine-id>
+        Action: will launch batch training of an <engine-id>.
+This command is asynchronous so needs to be polled for status

+    Delete /commands/<command-id>
+        Action: attempts to kill the command by id and removes it

     GET /commands/<command-id>
         Response Body: response body command status for asynch/long-lived command

 # [Security](security.md)